3dvconf/3dvconf.github.io/2026/index.md

 </i>
 </div> -->

-The 13th International Conference on 3D Vision will be held in-person in **Metro Vancouver, BC, Canada**, from **March 24 to 27, 2026**.
+The 13th International Conference on 3D Vision will be held in-person in **Metro Vancouver, BC, Canada**, from **March 24 to 27, 2026** (dates tentative).
 Stay tuned for more details!

 <!-- This event has provided a premier platform for disseminating research results covering a broad variety of topics in the area of 3D research in computer vision and graphics, from novel optical sensors, signal processing, geometric modelling, representation and transmission, to visualization and interaction, and a variety of applications.  -->